yogesh-studypad/cocos-docs/tutorial/framework/html5/parkour-game-with-javascript-v3.0/chapter4/en.md

     }
 });
 ```
 We can use **new cc.LabelTTF** for creating a text label.
-The first param is the displayed texts, the second param is the Font Family and the third param is the Font size.
-We can also use **setColor** member function of LabelTTF to set the color of labels.
-The **cc.c3(0,0,0)** represent black color.
+The first parameter is the displayed texts, the second parameter is the font family and the third parameter is the font size.
+We can also use the **setColor** function of LabelTTF to set the color of labels. **cc.color(0,0,0)** represents the color black.

 ## Summary

-In this tutorial, we have learned how to divide a game scene into different layers.
+In this tutorial, we have divided the game scene into different layers.
 Each layer has it's own logic and responsibility.
-You can download the entire project from [here](res/Parkour.zip).
+You can download the entire project [here](res/Parkour.zip).

-Since the code and logic are very simple, so we don't cover them all in details.
-If you have any question or suggestions, let us know and we will do our best to support you.
+The code and logic are pretty straightforward, so we haven't cover them all in details.
+If you have any questions or suggestions, let us know and we will do our best to support you.

-## Where to Go From Here
+## Where to go from here

-In the next tutorial, I will show you how to run animations on the runner and how to pack small images into sprite sheet.
-I will also introduce a awesome tools named **TexturePakcer** to you guys.
+In the next tutorial, you will learn how to run animations on the runner and how to pack small images into a sprite sheet.
+You will also be introduced to an awesome tools named **TexturePacker**.